musakanneh/musakanneh/README.md

-Autodidactic in nature, Musa enjoys developing smart systems and optimizing strategies to automate processes and promote team success.
+Musa enjoys developing smart systems and optimizing strategies to automate processes and promote team success.
+Autodidactic in nature!